Mathématique: Chapter 36

 Chapter 36

 Telford leans against the chamber’s inner door, his skin pale and streaked with blood.
-His hand, trembling, is pressed against his face.
+His hand, trembling, presses against his face.
 He doesn’t speak.
 Maybe he can’t.

-“I came to get you out,” Young whispers, too loud in the stillness of the room.
+“I came to get you out.”
+Young’s whisper is too loud in the stillness of the room.

-“Things aren’t like that between us,” Young says.
+“Things aren’t like that between us,” Young replies.
 “This falls outside the bounds of debt.
 Outside repay.”

-“It wasn’t supposed to happen like this,” Telford says, his eyes dark, his expression agonized.
+“It wasn’t supposed to happen like this,” Telford rasps.

 “Did they give you the drug?”
 Young asks.